solsword/prereqs/README.md

 5. If you're running this stuff on your own computer, git commit stuff and then ssh into tempest, `su cs`, and go to ~/public_html/Curriculum/prereqs and git pull.

+## Troubleshooting

+- If you get an error:

+    ```txt
+    bs4.FeatureNotFound: Couldn't find a tree builder with the features you requested: xml.
+Do you need to install a parser library?
+    ```

+    You can run `python -m pip install lxml` and it should fix it (see dependencies section).